FloralMarketResearch.com - - The site for Floral Marketing Research

 changed in consumer floral purchasing (for fresh cut-flowers &

-floral metrics tracked before & after the U.S. recession!
+floral metrics tracked after the U.S. recession and into the economic

 regions of the U.S., and by key consumer demographics.